 Apache TomEE 8 has been installed on CentOS 7.

-Configure Apache TomEE Application Manager on CentOS 7:
+Configure Apache TomEE Application Manager:

 Application Manager provides Web UI to easily manage, deploy, start and stop Java applications running on Apache TomEE 8 server.
 It is installed with Apache TomEE but requires some necessary settings prior to use.